OpenINF/docker-fisher/doc/glossary.md

 [⓯📑][]

 </ref></note></div>

 <dd>

-The base standard file access control mechanism using POSIX.1 file permission model found on almost all UNIX-like systems nowadays.
+The base standard POSIX file access control mechanism that uses file permission bits for the file permission model and is found on almost all Linux and Unix-like systems nowadays.

 </dd><br />
 </dl>